 How To Determine the Efficiency of a Furnace

 To determine the efficiency of any furnace, you look at its AFUE (Annual Fuel Utilization Efficiency) rating.
-This rating shows the amount of fuel the furnace converts into heat against the amount of energy lost during the burning process.
+This rating shows how much fuel the furnace converts into heat against the amount of energy lost during the burning process.

 For instance, a furnace with a 90% AFUE rating means that the furnace uses 90% of fuel to convert to heat and losses 10%.
 The higher the AFUE rating, the more efficient the furnace is.

 In Canada, the government mandates that all furnaces sold must be highly efficient and with an AFUE rating of 92% or more.
 The most efficient furnaces possess a rating of 98% to 99%.
-AFUE rating declines as the unit ages due to pollutants, ageing of the unit and its components, damaged parts and clogged filters.
+AFUE rating declines as the unit ages due to pollutants, aging of the heating unit and its components, damaged parts, and clogged filters.

 The Average Cost of a High-Efficiency Furnace in 2021

 The average cost for a new high-efficiency furnace here in Canada, including the installation cost, is between $3,000 and $7,000.